man455/wordpress-job-manager/readme.txt

 = 0.6-beta4 =
 * FIXED: File uploads not being deleted when applications are deleted
+* FIXED: Per-job email address not being used
+* FIXED: Future jobs displaying when they shouldn't be

 = 0.6-beta3 =
 * FIXED: PHP Warning causing plugin activation failure